RaghavJit/docs/Pages/NamingConventions.md

 # Naming Conventions

-This file contains the rules for naming varibles, files, tables, hooks, endpoints and functions etc. These conventions must be abided to strictly so the codebase remains easy to work with.
+This file contains the rules for naming variables, files, tables, hooks, endpoints and functions etc. These conventions must be abided to strictly so the codebase remains easy to work with.

 ## Naming Variables